Yellow-painting/Yellow-painting/README.md

 I may not be around pt that much. if you see me in pt feel free to c+h

-I LOVE MY WIFE VERY MUCH
+I LOVE MY WWIFE SAM VERY MUCH